- South Africa

 - Sri Lanka

 View our online brochure for project information!Tweets by @TGPVolunteer

 Orangutan and Tribes Voluntour

 Become immersed in tribal life, whilst working towards the conservation of magnificent orangutansTweet

-Volunteers on this project will take an unforgettable jungle tour through the lush Borneo rainforests to experience the beauty of orangutans in the wild.
-The programme also features two visits to the region’s orangutan centres – the Matang Wildlife Centre and the Semenggoh Nature Reserve, as well as three breathtaking national parks – Bako National Park, Kubah National Park and Batang Ai National Park.
-Both orangutan centres and all national parks are managed by the Sarawak Forestry Corporation, who play an active role in the ongoing conservation of the area’s orangutans.
+Volunteers on this orangutan volunteer project will take an unforgettable jungle tour through the lush Borneo rainforests to experience the beauty of orangutans in the wild.
+The programme also features two visits to the region’s orangutan centres – the Matang Wildlife Centre and the Semenggoh Nature Reserve, as well as three breathtaking national parks – Bako, Kubah and Batang Ai.
+Both Bornean orangutan sanctuaries and all three national parks are managed by the Sarawak Forestry Corporation, who play an active role in the ongoing conservation of the area’s orangutans.

 This ‘voluntour’ is designed to raise awareness of the conservation efforts made in Sarawak, to restore the harmony between people and orangutans that has become strained in recent years.
-This project is a voyage of discovery for the volunteers who take part, including one-day "back stage passes" to the rehabilitation efforts at Matang Wildlife Centre, the released, semi-wild orangutans of Semenggoh Nature Reserve, the seven different habitats of Borneo in the amazing Bako National Park and a one week trip into the rainforest.
-This will involve meeting the descendants of the legendary Borneo head-hunters – the Iban tribes – who are now the custodians of the wild orangutans of Batang Ai.
+The orangutan project is a voyage of discovery for the volunteers who take part, giving them access to the rehabilitation efforts at Matang Wildlife Centre, the released, semi-wild orangutans of Semenggoh Nature Reserve, the seven different habitats of Borneo in the amazing Bako National Park and a one week trip into the lush rainforest.
+This rainforest trip will involve meeting the descendants of the legendary Borneo head-hunters – the Iban tribe – who are now the custodians of the wild orangutans of Batang Ai.
 This will be an experience you certainly won’t forget in a hurry!

 Please note itineraries are subject to change and what follows is only a rough guideline.